Azure-Samples/java-microservices-aca-lab/tips.md

    kubectl get pods -w
    ```

-## If some steps aren't running smoothly in a codespace
+## Work around issues when using a codespace

 If you're using a codespace and running  the labs in a subscription with policies that lock down what you're allowed to do, you might encounter errors when performing certain steps.
 The currently known failures include: